 The wax is susceptible to heat.
-Placed in warm water will soften the wax and make the wax easier to manipulate.
-The wax needs to protect from heat after placement onto the didgeridoo.
-I use glad wrap and keep my didgeridoos of the sun and heat.
+Place in warm water to soften the wax and make it easier to manipulate.
+The wax needs protection from heat after placement on to the didgeridoo.
+I use gladwrap and keep my didgeridoos out of the sun and heat.
 The wax will harden with age.

 Sugarbag wax is not pure wax but a mixture of wax and propolis.
 Technically it’s called cerumen.
-Wax is from glands on the bee’s body and is a yellow soft material.
+The wax is from glands on the bee’s body and is a yellow soft material.
 Propolis is produced by plants and is dark sticky stuff that hardens with age.
 The bees collect propolis from plants, take it back to the nest, mix it with wax and use it to make their nest.

-- Bulk purchase: $200 per kilogram (plus postage and handling: $12 for Australia).
+- Bulk purchase (when available): $285 per kilogram (plus postage and handling: $15 for Australian orders).